fluss-rd/fluss-back/README.md

 ## Run the project

-**Configure the environment variables**:

-- Make a copy of the content of `environment.example` into a new directory called `environment`
+**Prerequisites**:

-- Configure the variables as needed
+- Configure the variables as needed in `environments/`.
+Remember that the ports you use in the `.env` files are the corresponding ports in the container.

-**Run the services**:
+- Configure Influx DB:
+  - Run `docker-compose up influxdb`.
+  - Go to `localhost:8086`.
+  - Fill the form as needed, and use "fluss" as organization name and create a bucket with the name "fluss".
+  - Go to `reporting.local.env` and `telemetry.local.env` and replace `INFLUXDB_TOKEN` with the token get from `Load data -> Tokens` and clicking on `fluss's Token`.

+To run the project just do:

 ```bash
 docker-compose up
 ```

-**Configure Influx DB**:

-- Go to `localhost:8086`
-- Fill the form as needed, and use "fluss" as organization name and create a bucket with the name "fluss" also
-- Go to `reporting.local.env` and `telemetry.local.env` and replace `INFLUXDB_TOKEN` with a token you can find going to `Load data -> Tokens` and clicking on `fluss's Token`.

 ## Notes

-The volumes are placed in the `.volumes` directory.
+Each service has is own volume.
+The volumes are in the following directories:

+- `influx-data/`
+- `mongo-data/`
+- `rabbit/`
+- `rabbit-data/`

+If you want to reset the state of the app just delete the corresponding volumes.